quintendeman/parallel-euler-tour-tree/README.md

 The original README.md file is appended below for.

 In this repository I converted the code to use the parallel functionality of the ParlayLib library.
-I only converted the parallel skip list and parallel Euler tour tree code, node the parallel treaps code.
+I only converted the parallel skip list and parallel Euler tour tree code, not the parallel treaps code or any sequential code.
 I also added support for a custom subtree value type and augmentation, which needs to be tested.

 ## Including the ParlayLib version through CMake